Sunday, 23 February 2025

 Empower's Crescendo platform could help Google and Microsoft save millions by reducing energy losses and boosting efficiency.

-Tech giants like and Microsoft are constantly pushing the limits of (AI) and data centres.
+Tech giants like Google and Microsoft are constantly pushing the limits of artificial intelligence (AI) and data centres.
 Still, traditional power delivery systems have needed help to keep up with the increasing energy demands.
 The current designs, relying on bulky power stages and large capacitor banks, take up valuable space on the printed circuit board (PCB), leading to inefficient power delivery and higher energy losses.
 These inefficiencies are becoming a significant roadblock for companies heavily investing in AI infrastructure.

 Empower Semiconductor, however, has developed a solution with its new Crescendo vertical power delivery (PD) platform, which aims to revolutionise how power is delivered to AI chips.
 This new system offers a more efficient way to manage power for the latest AI technologies by eliminating the need for capacitor banks and providing energy directly to the processor.